 - Topstitch with same threads

-A seam finish is necessary to reduce raveling:
+A seam finish on moleskin is necessary to reduce raveling:

 When making the seams, you can also use an iron lightly over the wrong sides of the garment to reduce the shiny spots on the outside.
 Aim for a lightweight finish; otherwise, the sewing construction will be seen from the front.
 You can also resort to professional services if you want a custom fit with your moleskin clothes.